 - Mental focus

 - Kidney function

 This post contains affiliate links, which means I’ll earn a small commission if you purchase through my link at no extra cost to you.
 Please see the full disclosure here.

-Without much thought to how I would go about adding more water to my day, I wrote in my weekly planner, “Drink 8 cups of water – 7 days a week”.
+Without much thought to how I would go about adding 8 cups of water to my day, I wrote in my weekly planner, “Drink 8 cups of water – 7 days a week”.
 Weeks passed with minimal results.

 So I came up with a better plan.
 But every time I thought I had a system that worked, I would end up dumping my habit when life became extra busy.

-Still my “why” was important enough for me to keep looking for a way to make the habit of drinking more water work.
+Still my “why” was important enough for me to keep looking for a way to make the habit of drinking 8 cups of water a day work.

 When something isn’t working in your life, don’t get down on yourself.
 Think of it as an experiment.
 Experimentation can be fun and interesting.
 Brainstorm new ways to solve your problem.
 Sometimes a good idea just needs some tweaking.